RemkoDuursma/learningguidetor/01-beginnerskills.md

 \end{table}

-## Vectorized operations {#vectorized}
+## Writing code in a script

 To continue, we are first going to open a script - simply a text file where you can type your code, and execute it immediately.
 To do so, click on the menu <kbd>File/New File/R Script</kbd>.

-In the file that opens, try typing the examples below (or copy-pasting for the lazy).
+You now have an empty R script, where you can write code, and add comments.

 A single line can be run by placing the cursor on that line, and clicking 'Run' in the menu just to the top-right of the window.
-Alternatively (and this is **recommended**), use the keyboard shortcut `Ctrl-Enter` (or `Cmd-Enter` on Mac) to run that line.
+Alternatively (and this is **recommended**), use the keyboard shortcut <kbd>Ctrl-Enter</kbd> (or <kbd>Cmd-Enter</kbd> on Mac) to run that line.
 If you make a text selection with the mouse, this selection can be executed with the same keyboard shortcut.

+## Vectorized operations {#vectorized}

 In the above section, we introduced a number of functions that you can use to do calculations on a vector of numbers.
 In R, a number of operations can be done on two vectors, and the result is a vector itself.
 Basically, R knows to apply these operations one element at a time.
 This is best illustrated by some examples: